PranjalAgni/ig-restrict-service/README.md

 # ig-restrict-service
-Automated way to restrict people on IG 🔒
+Automated way to hide/unhide people from viewing your (booz 🍻) stories on IG :p 🔒

 ## Things used